katiakwok/1340-project/README.md

 Some instructions for the game: blackjack is a game that each player betting who get set of cards that is closest to 21.
-Players will be in certain games of blackjack and given $1000 at the start.
+Players will be in certain games of blackjack and given $1000 at the beginning of the game.
 One can choose to loan or not after each game. if one lose all the money i.e. $0, one must get a loan from the mafia and pay the loan after 5 rounds.
 Or else, one will be excruciated and killed by mafia!
 Each player will put a bet to start the game.
 Then one will draw 2 cards.